 Here at Viking, we always try to get creative with our office décor.
 Whether we’re building office forts, or paying homage to our favourite films, there’s always something going on.
 Our latest project to inspire staff was our biggest yet – the creation of a whopping 13-metre-long dragon made entirely of paper!

 This mountain of a project was made even more of a mammoth task by the need for stealth.
 Everything about the project was kept under wraps to give staff a Monday morning surprise.
 To accomplish the ambitious project, we worked closely with the outstanding artist, Andy Singleton, to create the life-size paper sculpture.
-Find out how we pulled it off below.
+Find out how we pulled it off and introduced our latest piece of office furniture below.

 When it comes to our office décor projects, we’re used to thinking big.
 But this time we really wanted to out-do ourselves.
 Straight away we knew we had to get 3D and on a serious scale.
 All of our creations draw inspiration from our range of products, and these two ideas together resulted in our paper sculpture concept.